 The view displayed by default corresponds to the entire scope to which you have access; that is, the entire organization for an administrator and the corresponding team for results viewers.

-From this view, you can compare the results according to the available demographic and organizational data by selecting an attribute and the values you are interested in in the field
+From this view, you can compare the results according to the available demographic and organizational data by selecting the attribute you are interested in in the field 'compare by'.

 For example, you may want to understand how newcomers feel in the different departments of your organization.
 To do so, after selecting in the population field "0-1 seniority years", compare by department.

 You will then be able to quickly view the results of newcomers across the entire company, compared to the company's average score for newcomers.